fperez/fperez.org-src/research/attic.rst

    5:1, 35-42 (1992).

-**NB** I see that Prof. Páez has actually created modern versions of this type of tool, for example the fractal tree above can now be `rendered in your browser`_ (the implementation is a Java applet).
+**NB** I see that prof. Páez has actually created modern versions of this type of tool, for example the fractal tree above can now be `rendered in your browser`_ (the implementation is a Java applet).